So what are the most important things to know before visiting Bali in Indonesia for the first time?

 Sim card cost in Bali

 Telkomsel and XL are great prepaid services in Bali.
-Finding sim cards is as simple as walking into Mini Mart, or any convenience store.
+Finding sim cards in Bali is as simple as walking into Mini Mart, or any convenience store.

 Tipping in Bali